 03 Feb 2020 - 3 min read

 Query: Hi doctor, I got a stroke but I do not know how to explain it.
 Twice I was bleeding along with the stroke.
 One type of bleeding was chronic and the other one was acute.
 I would like to know which type of bleeding is dangerous?
 And also explain the reason for the same.
 Read Full »

 Article Overview: This article tells in detail about the misconceptions prevalent among people about having anti-hypertensive pills.
 Read Article

 Introduction: Blood pressure is basically the pressure faced by the walls of the blood vessels when the blood is ejected from the heart with a level of force.
 Under normal circumstances, this force is essential for the blood to circulate well in the body, but if it rises above the normal value, it ...
 Read Article

 Article Overview: This simple quiz tests your knowledge and teaches you hypertension facts.
 Read Article

 Please check the answer key and get to know how much you know about hypertension based on your score.
 0-3: You need to learn more 3-6: A little more knowledge is good for health > 6: Keep updating yourself Question 1: Hypertensive patients should avoid exercise a) True b) False Answer:...
 Read Article

-Do you have a question on Hypertension or Blood Pressure?Ask a Doctor Online
+Do you have a question on Dash Diet or Risk Factors For Stroke?Ask a Doctor Online